VivianLi1/Spring-APCS-Final-Project/README.md

 - invincibility period after player is hit by enemy
 - new enemies spawned when player enters new room
 - made start and how to play screens
+- knives that aren't picked up remain in the room they were thrown in
+- made enemy: Squid : stationary, shoots ink pellets at player
+- Ink class: squid knives B^)
+- made pixels for squids, ink pellets, player knives
+- made a scoreboard: keeps track of lives, knives, floor #